 1 Mount the cartridge.
-It should look nicely square in the headshell and the stylus tip should be vertically below the front end of the headshell as a starting point
+It should look nicely square in the headshell and the stylus tip should be vertically below the front end of the headshell.

 2 Set a light tracking force to stabilise the arm when the cartridge is resting on the gauge.
 Adjust the VTA to an approximate setting.